 - Extracurricular Activities: Clubs, Houses, Campus Leadership, Sports

-- Group Specific Support: International Students, Women, LGBTQ+, Cultural Groups (Religion and Minority Groups)
+- Group Specific Support: International Students, Women, LGBTQ+, Cultural Groups (Religious and Affinity Groups)

 Mentors will be required to attend one of the following 1-hour training sessions: